IQTLabs/satcom-modem-interface/README.md

 - sleep
 - wake on interrupt
-  - receive message on `SERCOM1` pins
+- for each received message on `SERCOM1` pins
   - save to SD card
-  - send messages over Iridium
+  - send message over Iridium

 ### SD Card Queueing